madprops/empris/README.md

 The menu has options for Pause All, Next, and Prev.

-Arguments passed can be "pauseall", "next", or "prev".
+Arguments passed can be "pauseall", "next", "prev" or "autopause".

 No arguments show the menu.